-Who is a close contact?
+9. Who is a close contact?
+(Updated 10/27/2020)

-A close contact is anyone (with or without a face covering) who was within 6 feet of a confirmed case of COVID-19 (with or without a face covering), for at least 15 minutes throughout the course of a day.
-The period of close contact begins 2 calendar days before the onset of symptoms (for a symptomatic person) or 2 calendar days before the positive sample was obtained (for an asymptomatic person).
+A close contact is anyone (with or without a face covering) who was within 6 feet of a confirmed case of COVID-19 (with or without a face covering), for a cumulative total of at least 15 minutes or more over a 24-hour period during the infectious period.
+Repeated exposures result in an increased amount of time of exposure; the longer a person is exposed to an infected person, the higher the risk of exposure/transmission.
+The infectious period of close contact begins 2 calendar days before the onset of symptoms (for a symptomatic person) or 2 calendar days before the positive sample was obtained (for an asymptomatic person).
 If the case was symptomatic (e.g., coughing, sneezing), persons with briefer periods of exposure may also be considered contacts.
 Close contacts to a confirmed case of COVID-19 are required to remain in quarantine at home for 14 calendar days starting from the last day of contact with the confirmed case.

-Who will do contact tracing?
+10. Who will do contact tracing?

-Contact tracing will be performed by the Local Health Department (LHD), sometimes in partnership with DPH or a community-based organization.
+Contact tracing will be performed by the Local Health Department (LHD), sometimes in partnership with IDPH or a community-based organization.
 However, schools can assist the LHD by identifying all close contacts with a confirmed case.
 Documentation of assigned seats and taking photos of assembled classes can be useful in helping schools determine who was within 6 feet of a given case.